- November 18, 2013

 - Offers a variety of levels with increasing difficulty, providing a good balance between easy and complex challenges.

-- Decent graphics and physics that enhance the overall experience, making it enjoyable for both casual and serious gamers.
+- Good graphics and physics that enhance the overall experience, making it enjoyable for both casual and serious gamers.

 - The game suffers from bugs and glitches, including issues with saving progress and unresponsive controls.

-- Lacks a sandbox mode or level editor, restricting players' ability to experiment with their own designs.
+- Lacks a sandbox mode or level editor, limiting replayability and creativity in bridge design.

 graphics